english-study-plan

-We’ll show you four steps to build the perfect English study plan for your own needs, with sample plans and tips.
+In this article, we’ll show you four steps to build the perfect English study plan for your own needs, with sample plans and tips.
+You’ll learn how to create a personalized English study plan that you can adapt as you become more and more advanced.

-1. Ask Yourself These Questions to Prepare Your English Study Plan
+1. Ask Yourself These Questions First

+So how do you start building an English study plan?
 First, you need to ask yourself some questions.
-Your honest answers will help you build a study plan that’ll bring you greater success!
+Your honest answers will help you build a study plan that will bring you greater success!

-• Why do I want to learn English?
+Why do I want to learn English?
 What are my goals and reasons?

 Write a list of the positive things you want to happen if you improve your English.
-Order them from most important to least important.
+Order them from most to least important.
 Those at the top of your list are the main reasons you want to learn English.

 This process helps you see your goals clearly.
 Your goals will determine how you organize your study plan.
 They’ll determine what you learn and how you’ll learn it.

-• How do I learn best?
-What’s my learning style?
+How do I learn best?

 Do you enjoy learning by having conversations?
 Do you learn better when you write things down or look at pictures?
 Are you a morning person or do you learn better in the evenings?